-To further refine the appraisal model for these properties, market area (or neighborhood) factors were reviewed and adjusted to reflect the effect of property location more accurately in regard to the appraisal model.
-These codes were statistically reviewed in the district's 2023 internal ratio study and adjusted in compliance with the state legislative mandates determining market value as well as uniformity of appraisal while remaining within the required confidence interval.
+To further refine the appraisal model for these properties, market area (or neighborhood) factors were reviewed and adjusted to reflect the effect of property location more accurately regarding the appraisal model.

+These codes were statistically reviewed in the district's 2024 internal ratio study and adjusted in compliance with the state legislative mandates determining market value as well as uniformity of appraisal while remaining within the required confidence interval.